 - Trends, arcs and bulleted themes.

-These noteworthy business-focused animated infographics prove that B2B marketing doesn’t have to be dry.
+These noteworthy business-focused animated infographic examples prove that B2B content marketing doesn’t have to be dry.

 1. The Importance of Rest for College Athletes